EU Sea Level Response Fingerprint

 What ifs:

-• What if ice-sheet warming accelerates ice flow, how would this affect European sea level?
+• What if ice-sheet warming accelerates ice flow?
+How would this affect the sea levels in Europe?

 Additional Resources: